 Audio

-Any Windows-compatible audio device.
+Any audio device your system supports.
+On Linux, ALSA, PipeWire or PulseAudio all work.
 A dedicated audio interface is recommended for lower latency, but not required.

 Installation